 Soil Health Considerations

-One of the most significant challenges of micro farming is limited space.
-Aspiring urban micro farmers may struggle to find land in densely-populated, highly-developed cities.
-Additionally, local zoning laws may restrict the types of produce and animals that can be grown on a micro farm.
+One of the most significant challenges of micro-farming is limited space.
+Aspiring urban micro-farmers may struggle to find land in densely populated, highly-developed cities.
+Local zoning laws may restrict the types of produce and animals that can be grown on a micro-farm.

-Though micro farming requires fewer paid laborers than traditional farms, the manual work is more intense for individual farmers.
+Micro-farming requires fewer paid laborers than traditional farms, but manual work is more intense for individual farmers.
 Weeding is especially challenging.
 Some micro farmers opt for vertical growing techniques and hydroponics to reduce the manual labor involved in maintaining their crops.

 Pest Control